 Contact details, including name, address, telephone numbers and email address.

-Identifying details, including date of birth, national insurance number and employee and membership numbers.
+Identifying details, including date of birth, national insurance number, employee membership numbers and, if you have used a pensions dashboard to access information about your pension, a "pension identifier" (PEI), which is used to confirm a match and identify your specific benefits under the Fund for the purposes of displaying information via a dashboard.

 Information that is used to calculate and assess eligibility for benefits, for example, length of service or membership and salary information.